Antero Reservoir

 Hunting map

-Camping: Camping is allowed from April 1 through Nov.
-30 in designated campsites.
+Camping: Camping in 2026 will be allowed from April 1 until May 13 in designated campsites.
 The fee for all sites is $25 per night with a $4 processing fee per reservation.
 There are 38 campsites available at the south side campground and boat ramp.
 Reservations are required to camp and can be made through Campspot.

 Picnicking: The north side area is day use area only (no camping allowed).